gamblevore/speedie/Documentation/jbin.md

 There's not much you can say about the 15 lines of (speedie) parsing code it takes to parse jbin, really.
 (35 lines in C++).
 Jbin is so simple.
 And thats what so great about it.

+### Transparent binary handling

+Just remember, jbin is always parseable by jeebox.
+So you have nothing to use and no extra steps to do, just to parse some jbin.
+You literally call the same `string.parse` and jeebox will recognise the `jbin` header and parse it.

 #### Jbin advantages to Jeebox

 * Speed of parse and render